 Deepening our experience as sexual beings starts with learning how to feel desire.
 It doesn’t just spontaneously happen unless we invite sexuality into our lives.
 And, that begins with getting to know our own bodies–to know what kind of touch we like and what parts of our body respond pleasurably.
 In the name of research, I’ve been scouring the internet for useful materials.
 You can find tasteful erotica, well-written materials, lovely photographs, and how-to guides.
 There’s some yummy stuff out there, mixed in with poorly written content–just as you’d expect.

 Betty Dodson is a fabulous resource for women who experience difficulty with orgasms Betty Dodson with Carlin Ross is the best educational website I’ve found for instructing women on how to become orgasmic.
 It is female-focused, very explicit and handled in a professional, non-erotic manner.
+But do note that the images are realistic and may not be safe for work.
 Dodson has a PhD in clinical sexology and Ross is a lawyer, who has become a highly regarded sex expert.
 This post, First Time Orgasm provides step-by-step instructions on how to pleasure one’s self.
 This one is an excellent article about the variety of ways women orgasm.
 As a follow up you might want to read this and watch the accompanying video made in Denmark (and mainly in Danish).
 This website has useful information for all women–I find a fascinating article each time I visit their website.

 The Orgasm– it’s become this mystical, almost taboo thing.
 Women in movies have them effortlessly.
 Many men will tell you that all their lovers had orgasms.
 Women fake it.
 And men don’t always know how to help a woman come to climax.
 Some men are clueless and some men could care less (this last type you don’t want to waste your time with).